svki0001/DORM-Dart-Client/README.md

 The DORM supports a variety of databases, including MySQL and MSSQL.
 It provides a flexible and extensible architecture that allows developers to perform operations on databases and provides an API.

-You can learn more about the DORM on its [Github repository}(https://github.com/karolisdailidonis/DORM).
+You can learn more about the DORM on its [repository](https://github.com/karolisdailidonis/DORM).

 ## Usage